Ideal gas law: Energy associated with a gas

 According to the assumptions of the kinetic theory of ideal gases, one can consider that there are no intermolecular attractions between the molecules, or atoms, of an ideal gas.
 In other words, its potential energy is zero.
 Hence, all the energy possessed by the gas is the kinetic energy of the molecules, or atoms, of the gas.

-This corresponds to the kinetic energy of n moles of a monoatomic gas having 3 degrees of freedom; x, y, z.
+This corresponds to the kinetic energy of n moles of a monoatomic gas having 3 degrees of freedom: x, y, z.
 The table here below gives this relationship for different amounts of a monoatomic gas.

 Applications to thermodynamic processes

-The table below essentially simplifies the ideal gas equation for a particular processes, thus making this equation easier to solve using numerical methods.
+The table below essentially simplifies the ideal gas equation for a particular process, making the equation easier to solve using numerical methods.

-A thermodynamic process is defined as a system that moves from state 1 to state 2, where the state number is denoted by subscript.
+A thermodynamic process is defined as a system that moves from state 1 to state 2, where the state number is denoted by a subscript.
 As shown in the first column of the table, basic thermodynamic processes are defined such that one of the gas properties (P, V, T, S, or H) is constant throughout the process.

-For a given thermodynamics process, in order to specify the extent of a particular process, one of the properties ratios (which are listed under the column labeled "known ratio") must be specified (either directly or indirectly).
+For a given thermodynamic process, in order to specify the extent of a particular process, one of the properties ratios (which are listed under the column labeled "known ratio") must be specified (either directly or indirectly).
 Also, the property for which the ratio is known must be distinct from the property held constant in the previous column (otherwise the ratio would be unity, and not enough information would be available to simplify the gas law equation).

 In the final three columns, the properties (p, V, or T) at state 2 can be calculated from the properties at state 1 using the equations listed.